stp59/adv-compilers/README.md

 * `--cp`: input text (json rep of bril), parse into bril AST, run the constant propagation dataflow analysis optimization with tdce as a subroutine, and output the modified json string
 * `--tossa`: input text (json rep of bril), parse into bril AST, run the conversion to SSA form with tdce as a post-processing step, and output the modified json string
+* `--ofssa`: input text (json rep of bril), parse into bril AST, run the conversion from SSA form to regular bril, and output the final modified json string

 # contrived.ml